strues-maps/qgis_osrm/README.md

 the maximum time for which the isochrone will be calculated.
 In the "Intervall" field, enter the step size in the isochrone calculation.

 Request a polycentric access isochrone calculation from points on the map.
 In the method selection field, select "By clicking on the map".
 Click on the
-"Center points" button and click on the map.
-In case there are multiple isochrone centers, click "Center points" before clicking on the map each time.
+*[Center points]* button and click on the map.
+In case there are multiple isochrone centers, click *[Center points]* before clicking on the map each time.
 There might be a bug in the project-osrm.org demo instance that prevents isochrones from being calculated, but it works fine with the Local OSRM instances.

 ![isochrone illustration](img/isochrone.png)